emilwidlund/framer-form/documentation/Light.md

   - `easeOutElastic`
   - `easeInOutElastic`

-#### .stateCycle(StateName: String, StateName: String)
+#### .stateCycle(StateName: String)
-- If arguments contain 2 strings, this method will animate between the states
-- If arguments contain 1 string, this method will animate to the state
+- Cycles between the specified states.
+The method takes unlimited amount of arguments.
-- If no arguments are specified, this method will cycle through all available states
+- If no arguments are specified, this method will cycle through all available states.

 #### .stateSwitch(StateName: String)
 Instantly applies the specified state's properties.